Q: What style of DJ are you?

 Q: What type of equipment do you use/include?

-I use a laptop running Serato Pro DJ software, QSC speakers and a subwoofer to match the size of your event, mixer, controller, wireless handheld mics, TIDAL streaming (with available Wi-Fi), wash/effects lighting for myself and the dance floor, etc. Uplighting is available as well.
+I use a laptop running Serato Pro DJ software, QSC speakers and a subwoofer to match the size of your event, mixer, controller, wireless handheld mics, Beatsource and TIDAL streaming (with available Wi-Fi), wash/effects lighting for myself and the dance floor, etc. Uplighting is available as well.
 My set up also includes a facade (either black or white) in front of my DJ stand.
 For outdoor events I sometimes utilize a canopy tent or umbrella for shade/rain.

 Q: What kind of backup do you utilize in case there's a technical problem?

 Technical problems are sometimes inevitable.
 It's just a part of living in a digital world.
 To minimize problems, I bring redundant equipment along with me (second controller, laptop, mics) and also use a laptop with the operating system and music stored on a solid-state drive with no moving parts.
 Of course, the laptop battery protects things on the software end against power failures.
 It can't, however, stop the speakers from turning off if power goes out or fails at the venue.
 I use multiple power strips with surge protection.
 I have critical music (first dances, etc.) and a good selection of dance music stored on at least one other device, and usually two (my iPad and an additional external drive).
 I have streaming capability as well, as long as your venue has Wi-Fi.
 Absent an earthquake or an asteroid impact, I will do absolutely everything to keep the party going!